philthompson/polycubes/readme.md

 See https://github.com/mikepound/opencubes for the original implementation and community-provided improvements from the Computerphile video at https://www.youtube.com/watch?v=g9n0a0644B4

 Uses a method defined by GitHub user "presseyt" to find a "canonical" representation of a cube.
+The "canonical" representation of a cube is rotation-independent.

-The "canonical" reporesentation of a cube is rotation-independent.
+This method doesn't require a hashtable to store all seen unique polycubes: when we try to add a new `n+1`th cube to a polycube of size `n`, we only count it as a unique polycube if removing the "least significant" cube (according to its new canonical representation) from that `n+1` cube leaves us with the canonical cube of size `n`.

-This method avoids using a hashtable to store all seen unique polycubes: when we try to add a new `n+1`th cube to a polycube, we only count that as a unique polycube of size `n+1` if removing the "least significant" cube from that `n+1` cube leaves us with the canonical cube of size `n`.
+When we find a new canonical polycube of size `n+1`, we proceed and evaluate that new larger polycube and all its larger decendants.
+By giving a set of threads/cores/machines their own separate list of polycubes, they can independently count their polycubes' decendant shapes without exchanging any information with each other.
+At the end of computation, we sum all their findings to find the number of unique polycubes of the target size.

 Much of this code is a python 3 port of their javascript implementation, but there are a few changes, including:

 - using a single integer to represent the encoding of the polycube's adjacency graph
 - using a recursive depth-first traversal to build the adjacency graph
 - using the full 6 bits for each cube in the adjacency graph (not truncating once all cubes are represented)
-- a ProcessPoolExecutor implementation that divides the work among multiple processes (threads)
+- a `Process` implementation that divides the work among multiple processes (CPU cores)

 See the original javascript implementation and README.md file at: